SAP/stewardci-core/docs/troubleshooting/README.md

 With `hostPID` the pod container shares the host process ID namespace.

-`nodeSelector` needs to be set accordingly in order to ensure the container for sending the signal resides on the same node like the run-controller/tenant-controller.
+`nodeSelector` needs to be set accordingly in order to ensure the container for sending the signal resides on the same node like the run-controller.

 The logs can be accesses via: